pymupdf/PyMuPDF-Optional-Material/docs/point.rst

      :returns: distance to object ``x``.
      :rtype: float

+   .. method:: norm()

+      .. versionadded:: 1.16.0 Return the Euclidean norm (the length) of the point as a vector.
+Equals result of function ``abs()``.

    .. method:: transform(m)

-      Applies matrix ``m`` to the point and replaces it with the result.
+      Apply a matrix to the point and replace it with the result.

-     :arg m: The matrix to be applied.
+     :arg matrix_like m: The matrix to be applied.
-     :type m: :ref:`Matrix`

      :rtype: :ref:`Point`